-Trade finance refers generally to loans made to producers, sellers, importers and/or exporters in relation to commodities, goods or services.
-Such loans typically have short- to medium-term maturities and will generally be self-liquidating (i.e., as the goods or commodities are sold, proceeds from payments for such goods or commodities are used to pay the principal on the loan prior to being distributed to the borrower).
-Types of trade finance related loans include, but are not limited to structured finance transactions, pre-export/import finance transactions, project financing and forfaiting transactions.
+Trade finance refers generally to loans made to producers, sellers, importers and/or exporters in relation to commodities, goods, or services.
+Such loans typically have short-to-medium term maturities and will generally be self-liquidating (i.e., as the goods or commodities are sold, proceeds from payments for such goods or commodities are used to pay the principal on the loan prior to being distributed to the borrower).
+Types of trade finance related loans include, but are not limited to, structured finance transactions, pre-export/import finance transactions, project financing and forfaiting transactions.

-Investments in certain loans have additional risks that result from the use of agents and other interposed financial institutions.
-Such loans are structured and administered by a financial institution (e.g., a commercial bank) that acts as the agent of the lending syndicate.
-The agent bank, which may or may not also be a lender, typically administers and enforces the loan on behalf of the lenders in the lending syndicate.
-In addition, an institution, typically but not always the agent bank, holds the collateral, if any, on behalf of the lenders.
-A financial institution's employment as an agent bank might be terminated for a number of reasons, for example, in the event that it fails to observe a requisite standard of care or becomes insolvent.
-A successor agent bank would generally be appointed to replace the terminated agent bank, and assets held by the agent bank under the loan agreement likely would remain available to holders of such indebtedness.
-However, if assets held by the agent bank for the benefit of the Fund were determined to be subject to the claims of the agent bank's general creditors, the Fund might incur certain costs and delays in realizing payment on a loan or loan participation and could suffer a loss of principal and/or interest.
-In situations involving other interposed financial institutions (e.g., an insurance company or government agency) similar risks may arise.
+Typically, administration of the instrument, including the collection and allocation of principal and interest payments due from the borrower, is the responsibility of a single bank that is a member of the lending syndicate and referred to as the agent bank or mandated lead arranger.
+A financial institution's employment as agent bank might be terminated in the event that it fails to observe a requisite standard of care or becomes insolvent.
+A successor agent bank would generally be appointed to replace the terminated agent bank, and assets held by the agent bank under the loan agreement should remain available to holders of such indebtedness.
+However, if assets held by the agent bank for the benefit of a Fund were determined to be subject to the claims of the agent bank's general creditors, the Fund might incur certain costs and delays in realizing payment on a loan assignment or loan participation and could suffer a loss of principal and/or interest.
+In situations involving other interposed financial institutions (e.g., an insurance company or governmental agency) similar risks may arise.

 Loan instruments may be secured or unsecured.
 If secured, then the lenders have been granted rights to specific property, which is commonly referred to as collateral.
 The purpose of securing loans is to allow the lenders to exercise rights over the collateral if a loan is not repaid as required by the terms of the loan agreement.
-Collateral may include security interests in receivables, goods, commodities or real property.
+Collateral may include security interests in receivables, goods, commodities, or real property.
 With regard to trade finance loan transactions the collateral itself may be the source of proceeds to repay the loan (i.e., the borrower's ability to repay the loan will be dependent on the borrower's ability to sell, and the purchaser's ability to buy, the goods or commodities that are collateral for the loan).
 Interests in loan instruments may also be tranched or tiered with respect to collateral rights.
 Unsecured loans expose the lenders to increased credit risk.